Youpen-y/jiajia/README.md

 What I want to do is mainly include these aspects:

 - Upgrade it so that it can be adapted to 64-bit machines
-- Redesign some interfaces to increase usability (eg. replace select IO multiplex with epoll in linux system)
+- Redesign some interfaces to increase usability (eg. replace signal-driven IO with event-driven IO epoll in linux system)
 - Optimize cache design to support LRU
+- Memory pool support to provide finer-grained control on memory allocation
 - Adopt RDMA technology to redesign the whole system desing (two directions)
   - RDMA support as a extra function that can be truned on or off.
 It means that there are two side-by-side network protocol stacks in the system, and will use RDMA first if possible.
   - Pure RDMA (pursue extreme performance)
-- The last one need to consider is its availability (fault tolerance), consider checkpoint(store it's memory content to persistent storage periodically)
+- The last one need to consider is its availability (fault tolerance), consider checkpoint/restore(store it's memory content to persistent storage periodically)

 ### JIAJIA3.0 Interfaces
 ```c